bdeckard92/dupUT/01-Class-Content/03-JavaScript/02-Challenge/README.md

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.

+If you are unfamiliar with special characters, take a look at some ([examples](https://www.owasp.org/index.php/Password_special_characters))

 ## User Story

 ```